Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 • Even Snowdonia and the Isle of Man on an exceptionally clear day!

-Don’t stop now — the real joy of this route is in the Coniston ridge walk.
-From the Old Man’s summit, continue north on a clear, undulating path towards Brim Fell and then on to Swirl How.
+The real joy of this route is in the Coniston ridge walk, which not everyone does from the summit of the Old Man of Coniston, but it’s a must do.
+From the Old Man’s summit, continue north on a clear, undulating path towards Brim Fell and then up on to Swirl How.

 Swirl How summit: Marked by a cairn and shelter, it’s a great place for a lunch stop if the wind isn’t too strong.

-Onto Swirl How which si pretty easy going considering what we have just done!
+Onto Swirl How which is pretty easy going considering what we have just done!

-4. Descent via Levers Hawse to Levers Water
+4. WALK Descent via Levers Hawse to Levers Water

 From Swirl How, follow the path southeast toward Levers Hawse, a mountain pass between Swirl How and Great How Crags.
 This descent is rockier and requires care, particularly in wet or icy conditions.
 Poles can be useful for balance.